hybridKaido/cc-template/README.md

-# tcc-template
+# cc-template
-Template for c programming on the go!(using tcc)
+Template for c programming on the go!(using cc)

 ##Instructions